IRS Tax Debt Relief With IRS Fresh Start Program

 9. Spouse issue You may also have a special situation with your spouse if they promised to file and did not or they do not file correctly, or they don't pay.

 As a business or an individual taxpayer, you may receive a penalty on top of what you owe to the IRS.
-It allows compliant taxpayers to request abatement or remove certain penalties.

 A penalty abatement is a tax problem resolution designed to fully eliminate or lessen the degree of IRS penalties.